GroupViT: Semantic Segmentation Emerges from Text Supervision: Experiments

 \paragraph{Comparison with Zero-Shot Baselines} We train ViT and a text encoder with the image-text contrastive loss defined in CLIP~\cite{radford2021learning}, for comparison.
 To zero-shot transfer CLIP to semantic segmentation, during inference, we first apply non-parametric grouping on its output features.
 We then compute the similarity between the average feature of each group and the text embedding of the segmentation labels of the dataset.
 In this way, any non-parametric grouping method for ViT combined with CLIP can be considered as a zero-shot semantic segmentation baseline.
 We also report a ``pixel-wise" baseline, which treats each pixel as a group and performs classification independently.
 As Table~\ref{tab:non-parametric} shows that GroupViT outperforms other grouping methods by a large margin.
 This demonstrates that, compared to ViT trained with CLIP, our GroupViT is more effective at zero-shot transfer to semantic segmentation.
 In the Table~\ref{tab:imagenet}, we also show that GroupViT's ImageNet classification performance is comparable to that of ViT.

 \paragraph{Comparison with Fully-Supervised Transfer} We compare the performance of GroupViT with fully-supervised transfer to semantic segmentation.
 For fully-supervised transfer, we fine-tune a semantic segmentation head jointly with a pre-trained representation~\cite{zhao2017pyramid, chen2017deeplab} on the training sets of the PASCAL VOC 2012 and PASCAL Context datasets separately and report their performances in Table~\ref{tab:transfer}.
 For a fair comparison, we employ a ViT architecture comparable to GroupViT's for all baselines.
 Specifically, we append a 1$\times$1 convolution layer to a pre-trained ViT, trained with images of size 224 $\times$ 224 and fine-tune the whole network with ground truth masks for 4k iterations.
-During inference, we resize input images to a shorter side length of 448.
-We compare both supervised and self-supervised pre-training methods against GroupViT (Table~\ref{tab:transfer}).
-GroupViT outperforms all variants of ViT pre-trained with self-supervision by a large margin on PASCAL VOC 2012 and is comparable to them on PASCAL Context.
-This implies that GroupViT, without any pixel-level annotations is able to transfer to several semantic segmentation datasets and can outperform existing state-of-the-art transfer-learning methods requiring more supervision (i.e., pixel-level labels).
-Interestingly, on PASCAL VOC 2012, the zero-shot performance of GroupViT (mIoU of 51.2$\%$) approaches that of fully-supervised ViT (mIoU of 53$\%$) trained with both image classification and segmentation labels, which is significant.
+During inference, we resize the input images to have a shorter side length of 448 pixels.
+For fully-supervised transfer, we compare both supervised and self-supervised pre-training methods against GroupViT (Table~\ref{tab:transfer}).
+GroupViT (without fine-tuning) outperforms all variants of ViT pre-trained with self-supervision (with supervised fine-tuning) by a large margin on PASCAL VOC 2012 and is comparable to them on PASCAL Context.
+This implies that GroupViT, without any pixel-level annotations is able to transfer to several semantic segmentation datasets and can outperform existing state-of-the-art transfer-learning methods requiring more supervision (i.e., pixel-level labels for supervised transfer).
+Interestingly, on PASCAL VOC 2012, the zero-shot performance of GroupViT (mIoU of 52.3$\%$) approaches that of fully-supervised ViT (mIoU of 53$\%$) trained with both image classification and segmentation labels, which is significant.